harryf/comedy/docs/_shows/20200204_Kontiki_4_Feb_2020_with_Ben.md

 >
 > Actually, I should stop this.
 >
-> The real stuff is he does Thai boxing, and in a minute, he's just going to knee
+> The real stuff is he does Thai boxing,
 >
-> me in the balls.
+> and in a minute, he's just gonna knee me in the balls.
 >
-> Exactly.
+> Exactly, he's 14, and like, it's ending up here,
 >
-> He's 14, and, like, it's ending up here.
+> and then I'm gonna be like, "I'm sorry, Ben!"
 >
-> And then I'm going to be like, I'm sorry, Ben.
+> Yeah, so, but no, I do think he does some things
 >
-> Yeah, so, but no, I do think he does some things that are really cool.
+> that are really cool, you know.
 >
-> You know, I'm just not going to let him speak.
+> I'm just not gonna let him speak.
 >
 > He just has to stand here awkwardly.
 >
-> Like, for example, you know, he plays GTA a lot.
+> Like for example, you know, he plays GTA a lot.
 >
-> You know, he's a big gamer.
+> You know, he's a big gamer, and, you know,
 >
-> And, you know, wow, well, thank you for that.
+> "Wow, well, thank you for that."
 >
-> I would have expected most people, like, how can you let your son play that
+> I would have expected most people, like,
 >
-> game where he gets to beat?
+> "How can you let your son play that game
 >
-> I would have expected most people, like, how can you let your son play that
+> "where he gets to beat up hookers?"
 >
-> game where he gets to beat?
+> But I'm like, "I think it's actually teaching him
 >
-> I would have expected most people, like, how can you let your son play that
+> "some important life skills."
 >
-> game where he gets to beat?
+> Because, "What the fuck are you doing, motherfucker?
 >
-> I would have expected most people, like, how can you let your son play that
+> "Give me that!
 >
-> game where he gets to beat?
+> "I--
 >
-> I would have expected most people, like, how can you let your son play that
+> "Right, take it back again, man.
 >
-> game where he gets to beat?
+> "Jesus.
 >
-> I would have expected most people, like, how can you let your son play that
+> "Get your horn skills correct, man.
 >
-> game where he gets to beat?
+> "It's for the racism.
 >
-> I would have expected most people, like, how can you let your son play that
+> "We haven't got to the racism part yet.
 >
-> game where he gets to beat?
+> "All right."
 >
-> I would have expected most people, like, how can you let your son play that
+> - I'm trying to defend yourself.
 >
-> game where he gets to beat?
+> - Back to, yeah, well, he can defend himself
 >
-> .
+> after in a few years, okay?
 >
-> bookers.
-But I'm like, I think it's actually teaching him some important life
+> That's how that's gonna work.
 >
-> skills.
-What
+> Now, so, you know, let's get back
 >
-> the fuck are you doing, motherfucker?
-Give me that.
-I...
-Wait, take it back
+> to the beating up hookers, because
 >
-> again, man.
+> what I do find is very impressive is that actually,
 >
-> Jesus.
-Get your horn skills correct, man.
-It's for the racism.
-We haven't got
+> as a gamer, he's learned to sit still in a chair
 >
-> to the
+> for eight hours without eating, speaking,
 >
-> racist part yet.
-All right.
-I'm trying to defend yourself.
-Back to...
-Yeah,
+> or going to the toilet.
 >
-> well, he
+> Which is clearly fantastic preparation
 >
-> can defend himself after in a few years.
-Okay, that's how it's going to work.
+> for future office life.
 >
-> Now, so, you
+> I'm very happy with this.
 >
-> know, let's get back to the beating up hookers, because what I do find is very
+> And he plays online, and I really like
 >
-> impressive
+> how it's improved his English,
 >
-> is that actually, as a gamer, he's learned to sit still in a chair for eight
+> 'cause he's learned some key phrases like,
 >
-> hours without
+> "Bitch, I will fuck you up!"
 >
-> eating, speaking, or going to the toilet, which is clearly fantastic
+> "I will piss on you like Donald Trump!"
 >
-> preparation for
+> Just makes me like, ah, chip off the old block there.
 >
-> future office life.
-I'm very happy with this.
-And he plays online.
+> But, you know, I think the thing is like being a dad
 >
-> And I really like how it's improved his English, because he's learned some key
+> is often I'm confronted with very awkward situations.
 >
-> phrases like,
+> This is gonna get even worse, Ben.
 >
-> bitch, I will fuck you up.
-I will piss on you like Donald Trump.
+> 'Cause it's time we talk about how recently
 >
-> Just makes me like that.
-Chip off the old block there.
-But, you know, I think
+> I caught him looking at porn.
 >
-> the thing
+> Luckily, I'm a bit of an expert.
 >
-> is, like, being a dad is often I'm confronted with very awkward situations.
+> I could point him at all the best categories.
 >
-> This is going
+> And we've come to a kind of an arrangement now.
 >
-> to get even worse, Ben.
-Because it's time we talk about how recently...
+> Like right now, he gets like boobs and butts
 >
-> I caught him looking at porn.
-Luckily, I'm a bit of an expert.
-I could point
+> and blowjobs, you know, just the kind of the safe stuff.
 >
-> him at all
+> For his birthday, he's getting lesbians,
 >
-> the best categories.
-And we've come to a kind of an arrangement now.
-Like,
+> because, you know, I think men,
 >
-> right now, he
+> it's important, yeah, thank you, you know.
 >
-> gets, like, boobs and butts and blowjobs, you know, just kind of the safe stuff.
+> Men, we need things to fantasize about
 >
-> For
+> that we will never see in our life, you know?
 >
-> his birthday, he's getting lesbians, because, you know, I think men, it's
+> Any lesbians here tonight?
 >
-> important.
-Yeah,
+> No, they're like ninjas, you never see them.
 >
-> thank you.
+> Yeah, but how was it for you getting caught
 >
-> Men, we need things to fantasize about that we will never see in our life, you
+> looking at porn, Ben?
 >
-> know?
-Any
+> You know, it was kind of cringe, I have to say.
 >
-> lesbians here tonight?
-No, they're like ninjas.
-You never see them.
-Yeah, but
+> But you know what's worse?
 >
-> how was it for
+> What's what?
 >
-> you getting caught looking at porn, Ben?
+> Getting...
 >
-> You know, it was kind of cringe, I have to say.
-But you know what's worse?
+> Oh, God.
 >
-> What's that?
+> Sorry, man.
 >
-> Getting...
+> Sorry.
 >
-> Oh, okay.
+> All right, wait a minute.
 >
-> Oh, boy.
+> We're gonna make you look at it.
 >
-> Sorry, mate.
+> Ben, how was, okay, we're gonna rewind.
 >
-> All right, wait, wait, we're going to repeat over.
-Ben, how was...
-Okay, we're
+> Ben, how was it for you getting caught looking at porn?
 >
-> going to
+> You know what's worse?
 >
-> rewind.
-Ben, how was it for you getting caught looking at porn?
+> Catching your dog watch porn.
 >
-> You know what's worse?
-Catching your dad watch porn.
+> Yeah, that shit goes to the scars for you.
 >
-> Yeah, that's your...
-That's your scars for life.
+> And mostly if it's fucking milk porn.
 >
-> I'm mostly if it's fucking milf porn.
->
 > He's got me.
-I think on that note, I think I'm, get back to your chair, go do
 >
-> some homework.
+> I think on that note, I think I'm,
 >
+> get back to your chair, go do some homework.
+>
 > Jesus.
 >
-> That was his first time on stage, you know?
-That was either the greatest
+> That was his first time on stage, you know.
 >
-> parental moment
+> That was either the greatest parental moment
 >
-> or the worst, you know?
-But, you know, at least I'm not a helicopter parent
+> or the worst, you know.
 >
+> But, you know, at least I'm not a helicopter parent
+>
 > like Kobe Bryant.
 >
 > I'm sorry.
-I'm sorry.
-I'm sorry that joke just didn't land, okay?
 >
-> All right, so where are we going to go from here?
-How long have I got?
-I'm just
+> I'm sorry.
 >
-> sort of...
+> I'm sorry that joke just didn't land, okay.
 >
-> One minute.
+> There's a Kobe sign at the back there.
 >
-> One minute.
-Ben, should we, should we go, let me, let me make this better for
+> All right, all right.
 >
-> you.
-So Ben has an older sister.
+> So where are we gonna go from here?
 >
+> How long have I got?
+>
+> I'm just sort of--
+>
+> - One minute.
+>
+> - One minute.
+>
+> Ben, should we go, let me make this better for you.
+>
+> So Ben has an older sister.
+>
 > Should I tell a joke about your older sister?
 >
-> Yeah.
+> - Yeah, you should.
 >
-> Yeah, that's going to, that's going to lift up Ben because I do have a teenage
+> - Yeah, that's gonna lift up Ben
 >
-> daughter
+> because I do have a teenage daughter
 >
-> and being a single dad with a teenage daughter is insanely hard.
-I'm constantly
+> and being a single dad with a teenage daughter
 >
-> being confronted
+> is insanely hard.
 >
-> with situations I'm wholly unprepared for.
-Because I recently, I came back from
+> I'm constantly being confronted with situations
 >
-> work.
+> I'm wholly unprepared for.
 >
-> I went into the bathroom and oh my God, it looked like a crime scene in there.
+> 'Cause like recently, I came back from work.
 >
-> There was a bloody handprint on the mirror, drops of blood on the sink.
+> I went into the bathroom and oh my God,
 >
-> More blood on the floor and the toilet looked like something from a horror
+> it looked like a crime scene in there.
 >
-> movie.
+> There was a bloody handprint on the mirror,
 >
-> And then I heard a screaming and I looked around and I realized the screaming
+> drops of blood on the sink, more blood on the floor,
 >
-> was coming from me.
+> and the toilet looked like something from a horror movie.
 >
-> But at that moment, Ben's sister arrived and she said like, hey dad, I got my
+> And then I heard a screaming and I looked around
 >
-> period.
+> and I realized the screaming was coming from me.
 >
-> So after cleaning up her menstrual blood, I was like, hey, can I get you
+> But at that moment, Ben's sister arrived
 >
-> something?
-And she said,
+> and she said like, "Hey dad, I got my period."
 >
-> dad, get me tampons.
+> So after cleaning up her menstrual blood,
 >
-> Okay, now obviously this is a job that I am wholly unqualified for.
+> I was like, "Hey, can I get you something?"
 >
-> But I thought, you know, naively as a man, I'm like, yeah, this can't be so
+> And she said, "Dad, get me tampons."
 >
-> hard.
+> Okay, now obviously this is a job
 >
-> So I went over to Migo, I took a look around and what I discovered is that tampon
+> that I am wholly unqualified for.
 >
-> product
+> But I thought, you know, naively as a man,
 >
-> names are exactly no use whatsoever when it comes to choosing a tampon.
+> I'm like, "Yeah, this can't be so hard."
 >
-> This guy, Mr. Hip said, do you know what type of tampon she uses?
+> So I went over to Migo, I took a look around
 >
-> Do you have the brand?
+> and what I discovered is that tampon product names
 >
-> You need to know that.
+> are exactly no use whatsoever
 >
-> This relationship is going to have a future.
+> when it comes to choosing a tampon.
 >
-> Figure that shit out, because, you know, here's what I found is that I found
+> This guy, Mr. Hip said,
 >
-> that, you know,
+> "Do you know what type of tampon she uses?
 >
+> "Do you have the brand?
+>
+> "You need to know that shit.
+>
+> "This relationship's gonna have a future.
+>
+> "Figure that shit out."
+>
+> Because, you know, here's what I found,
+>
+> is that I found that, you know,
+>
 > you've got names like OB Pro.
 >
-> What the hell is this for professional women that bleed for a living?
+> What the hell is this?
 >
-> Doesn't sound like something I want for my daughter or Tampax Radiance.
+> For professional women that bleed for a living?
 >
+> Doesn't sound like something I want for my daughter.
+>
+> Or Tampax Radiance.
+>
 > What are we saying here?
-Like glow in the dark tampon.
 >
-> So when the lights are up, you can just cram it in there.
+> Like glow-in-the-dark tampons?
 >
-> The one I liked the most was Always Infinity, for when your vagina is an unfillable
+> So when the lights are up, you can just cram it in there?
 >
-> black hole.
+> The one I liked the most was Always Infinity.
 >
-> But I ended up, I ended up choosing another product from Always.
+> For when your vagina is an unfillable black hole.
 >
-> It's amazing.
+> But I ended up choosing another product from Always.
 >
-> It's called Always Home by Eleven.
+> It's amazing, it's called Always Home by Eleven.
 >
-> Because around about 10 o'clock, this thing starts to leak and she is always
+> 'Cause around about 10 o'clock, this thing starts to leak
 >
-> home by 11.
+> and she is always home by 11.
 >
 > It's amazing.
 >
-> And this whole experience is amazing.
+> And this whole experience,
 >
-> It was a very proud one for me as a father, because it's not every day you get
+> it was a very proud one for me as a father.
 >
-> to choose what your daughter crams in her vagina.
+> Because it's not every day you get to choose
 >
+> what your daughter crams in her vagina.
+>
 > All right, so now all of you think I'm a shitty parent.
 >
 > Well, guess what?
 >
-> Adopt this kid.
+> Adopt this kid, I don't care.
 >
-> I don't care.
+> Nah, sorry, man.
 >
-> Give it up.
+> Ben Bigwood, give it up not to me, to Ben.
 >
-> Not to me.
->
-> To Ben.
->
-> Thank you guys.
->
-> You've been a lot of fun.
->
-> Okay, wow, fuck.
->
-> We made it to the end.
+> Okay, wow, fuck, we made it to the end.